Revenue growth is one of the factors to consider when buying a stock. It’s no exception for General Motors (NYSE:GM).

 Chart of GM’s Quarterly Operating Income

-From the chart, GM operating profit has grown quite significantly from 2015 to 2016.
-The upward trend also corresponds to the revenue growth seen during the same years.
+Based on the chart, GM’s operating profit has grown quite significantly from 2015 to 2016.
+The upward trend of GM’s profitability also corresponds to the strong revenue growth seen during the same years.

 Chart of GM’s Operating Margin

 The operating income may not tell us the whole picture.

 As such, we will look at GM’s operating margin in this discussion to find out the percentage of revenue that is converted to operating profit.